DHRI-Curriculum/Data-and-Ethics/lessons.md

 - Would you remove the data in your initially downloaded corpus?
     - How might you be aware of the differences in the corpus you downloaded v. the most current information?
 - Would the number of tweets generated impact your decisions?
-- How might where you are at in your project (e.g. "raw" data v. "cleaned" data v. analysed) affect your choices?
+- How might where you are at in the stages of data (e.g. "raw" data v. "cleaned" data v. analysed) affect your choices?

 ### Some additional exploration: